-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm anv environmental or social objective and that the investee companies follow good governance practices.

-Did this illiancial product have a sustainable investment objective? •• Yes •• X No It made sustainable investments with an environmental objective:% X It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 57% of sustainable investments In economic activities that qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy In economic activities that do not qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X With a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective?
+Yes X It made sustainable investments with an $\mathbf{x}$ It promoted Environmental/Social (E/S) environmental objective: \\% characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 56% of sustainable investments In economic activities that qualify as With an environmental objective in environmentally sustainable under economic activities that qualify as environmentally sustainable under the EU Taxonomy the EU Taxonomy In economic activities that do not X With an environmental objective in qualify as environmentally sustainable economic activities that do not under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy With a social objective It made sustainable investments with a It promoted E/S characteristics, but did social objective: \\% not make any sustainable investments